Anti-Depressant Drugs: 12 Things You Should Know About Pills for 'Depression'

-Anti-depressant drugs are widely used in many countries as a treatment for depression.
-Depression is a disabling mental disorder characterised by enduring low mood and/or a loss of interest and enjoyment from day-to-day activities.
-In addition to these two key symptoms, for a doctor to conclude that you are suffering from depression some of the following signs would also need to be present: sleep disturbance, loss or increase in appetite, weight loss or weight gain, suicidal ideas, loss of energy, strong feelings of worthlessness or guilt, restlessness, poor concentration and indecisiveness.
+Anti-depressant drugs are widely used in many countries as a treatment to alleviate the problems psychiatry labels as 'depression'.
+People acquiring this diagnostic label will typically be experiencing intense suffering in the form of enduring low mood and/or a loss of interest and enjoyment from day-to-day activities.
+In addition, some of the following signs will also be present: sleep disturbance, loss or increase in appetite, weight loss or weight gain, suicidal ideas, loss of energy, strong feelings of worthlessness or guilt, restlessness, poor concentration and indecisiveness.

 Before taking anti-depressants it is important to be aware of the following pieces of information, some of which might not always be shared by the prescribing doctor.